thomasgtaylor/how.wtf/content/post/2023-04-27-top-free-postgresql-database-hosting-options.md

 ---
-title: Top free PostgreSQL database hosting options
-date: 2023-04-27T00:05:00-04:00
 author: Thomas Taylor
+categories:
+- database
+date: 2023-04-27 00:05:00-04:00
 description: How to host a PostgreSQL database free
-categories:
-- Database
 tags:
-- PostgreSQL
+- postgresql
+title: Top free PostgreSQL database hosting options
 ---

 Hosting a free PostgreSQL database for side projects, MVPs, learning, etc. is easy with free tiers provided by following services in this article.